nwjs/node/doc/api/test.md

     generates a new mock module.
 If `true`, subsequent calls will return the same module mock, and the mock module is inserted into the CommonJS cache.
     **Default:** false.
+  * `exports` {Object} Optional mocked exports.
+The `default` property, if provided, is used as the mocked module's default export.
+All other own enumerable properties are used as named exports.
+    **This option cannot be used with `defaultExport` or `namedExports`.**
+    * If the mock is a CommonJS or builtin module, `exports.default` is used as the value of `module.exports`.
+    * If `exports.default` is not provided for a CommonJS or builtin mock, `module.exports` defaults to an empty object.
+    * If named exports are provided with a non-object default export, the mock throws an exception when used as a CommonJS or builtin module.
   * `defaultExport` {any} An optional value used as the mocked module's default export.
 If this value is not provided, ESM mocks do not include a default export.
 If the mock is a CommonJS or builtin module, this setting is used as the value of `module.exports`.
 If this value is not provided, CJS and builtin mocks use an empty object as the value of `module.exports`.
+    **This option cannot be used with `options.exports`.**
+    This option is deprecated and will be removed in a later version.
+    Prefer `options.exports.default`.
   * `namedExports` {Object} An optional object whose keys and values are used to create the named exports of the mock module.
 If the mock is a CommonJS or builtin module, these values are copied onto `module.exports`.
 Therefore, if a mock is created with both named exports and a non-object default export, the mock will throw an exception when used as a CJS or builtin module.
+    **This option cannot be used with `options.exports`.**
+    This option is deprecated and will be removed in a later version.
+    Prefer `options.exports`.
 * Returns: {MockModuleContext} An object that can be used to manipulate the mock.

 This function is used to mock the exports of ECMAScript modules, CommonJS modules, JSON modules, and